About Us

 Managing Director & CEO

-Mr Spurway joined the Board as Managing Director & CEO in March 2020.
+Robert Spurway joined GrainCorp as Managing Director & CEO in March 2020.
 He was previously Chief Operating Officer, Global Operations for Fonterra Co-operative Group in New Zealand.
-Prior to this, Mr Spurway held operational roles with Fonterra including General Manager South Island Operations and Acting Director Operations & Logistics.
+Prior to this, Mr Spurway held a number of senior executive roles with Fonterra.

 Show more